-Here is the hard part for me… I normally like to sell things.
-I make a lot of money doing this, as you probably know if you’ve read my post: How to be a stay at home mom on one income.
+Here is the hard part for me, as I usually like to sell things.
+I can generally resell these store items relatively easily in online groups or yard sales.
+I can generally make a decent amount of money doing this, as you probably know if you’ve read my post: How to be a stay-at-home mom on one income.

-Yes, I could have sold it all and make a few hundred dollars (& I did consign a lot of stuff the week before I really de-cluttered, so I did make money on big-ticket items, like our train table), but I knew that I probably would never get around to selling all of my things (taking pictures, putting it online, or tagging for a consignment sale, taking the items to be sold, etc…).
+Yes, I could have sold it all and make a few hundred dollars (& I did consign a lot of stuff the week before I decluttered, so I did make money on big-ticket items, like our train table).
+Still, I knew that I probably would never get around to selling all of my things (taking pictures, putting them online, or tagging for a consignment sale, taking the items to be sold, etc.).

 I wasn’t planning on getting rid of a handful of things…